vijilAI/docs/source/dome/overview.md

 ![guardrail-position | 80%](../_static/guardrails_workflow.png)

+Guardrails consist of a set of **Guards** and how they should be executed.
+These guards are fully configurable and customizable.

 ### Guards

 Guards are the building blocks of Guardrails.
-Each Guard performs specific checks and balances on the data.
-For instance, an Input Guard can include Security and Privacy Guards, while an Output Guard might comprise Moderation, Quality, and Integrity Guards.
+Each Guard performs specific checks and/or transformations on the data.
+For instance, a guard in an input guardrail can check for security, while a guard in an output guardrail might check for moderation or privacy.

+A guard belongs to one of the following categories:
+- Security
+- Moderation
+- Privacy
+- Integrity

+Guards consist of a set of **Detectors** and how they should be executed.

 ### Detectors